 Most of these strokes happen when a cerebral aneurysm bursts.
 An aneurysm is a weak spot in the wall of a blood vessel.
 A bubble often forms in this weak spot.
 In some cases, a cerebral aneurysm causes pain or other symptoms.
 In most cases, though, an aneurysm causes no symptoms until it bursts.

-Sudden, excruciating headache
+Sudden, excruciating headache with no known cause

 Nausea and vomiting (often with headache)

-Sudden decrease in alertness
+Sudden confusion or decrease in alertness